Fantom-foundation/Tosca/BUILD.md

 ```
 For details on how to use it, please refer to the [Example](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat#hdr-Example) section of the tool's documentation page.

-Ideally, pull requests targeting performance improvements include such a report in their description to document its impact.
+Ideally, pull requests targeting performance improvements should include such a report in their description to document its impact.